-Daniel Desigrations, Ad.E.
-Mr. Desigrations is an independent director.
-He is a member of the Board of Directors of the Noranda Income Fund and a member of its Audit Committee and Independent Committee of the Board.
-He is also Chair of the Governance and Human Resources Committee of the Noranda Income Fund.
+Daniel Desjardins, Ad.E.
+Mr. Desjardins is an independent director.
+He was a member of the Board of Directors of the Noranda Income Fund and a member of its Audit Committee and Independent Committee of the Board until March 2023 following the privatization of the Fund.
+Since October 2023, Mr. Desjardins is a member of the Advisory Committee of Northvolt North America.
 Mr. Desjardins is an accomplished business lawyer and executive with extensive experience in business law, compliance and risk management, as well as decades of experience in financing and complex mergers and acquisitions.
 For more than 20 years, until December 2019, Mr. Desjardins was Senior Vice-President, General Counsel and Corporate Secretary at Bombardier Inc. In this role, he was responsible for legal affairs, compliance, internal audit, insurance and risk management for the entire company.
 From 2018 to January 2021, he served as Chair of the Board of Directors of Bombardier Transportation.
-Prior to his arrival at Bombardier, Mr. Desjardins spent 15 years as a partner in a Quebec law firm.
-He began his professional career at the National Bank of Canada.
 Mr. Desjardins has been Chair of the Board of the Legal Leaders for Diversity Trust since 2014 and is Chair of the Board of Directors of the Pointe-à-Callière museum.
 Mr. Desjardins has received numerous professional recognitions and has twice been named one of Canada's 25 most influential lawyers.
 In 2017, the Barreau du Québec awarded him the Advocatus Emeritus distinction in recognition of his exceptional professional career.
 Mr. Desjardins holds a law degree from the Université de Montréal and a Master of Laws degree from McGill University.